-Anthony Sneed is an award-winning filmmaker, who lives and works in Brooklyn, New York.
-Born in New Jersey, he’s also an enrolled member of the Eastern Band of Cherokee Indians in Cherokee, North Carolina.
+Anthony Sneed is an award-winning Cherokee filmmaker (EBCI) who lives and works in Brooklyn, New York, and Cherokee, North Carolina.

-In 2008, he landed the lead role in Frank Henenlotter’s film “Bad Biology”, catalyzing their working relationship.
-The two have since collaborated on the films “Chasing Banksy” and the award-winning “Boiled Angels: The Trial of Mike Diana”.
+In 2008, he landed the lead role in Frank Henenlotter’s horror-comedy “Bad Biology.”
+The two have since collaborated on the films “Chasing Banksy” and the award-winning doc “Boiled Angels: The Trial of Mike Diana.”
 During this time, Anthony spent six years studying comedy at New York’s Upright Citizens Brigade and Magnet Theaters, where he performed regularly on sketch and improv house teams.